Lanzelet: Synopsis

 The text starts off with a prologue (verses 1 through 666).
-King Ban, Lanzelet’s father, reigns as a tyrant over Genewis, which René Pérennec equates to the Kingdom of Gaunnes.
+King Pant (Ban), father of Lanzelet (Lancelot), reigns as a tyrant over Genewis.
 He treats the noblemen in the hierarchy as he would the common people, and his vassals cannot accept this.
-They rise against King Ban, destroying the kingdom and killing everyone in the castle.
-They nonetheless allow Elaine, King Ban's wife, to live as she is known for her kindness.
-She escapes, while the queen of the sea-fairies, takes Lanzelet away to raise him on an island inhabited by women.
+They rise against Pant, destroying the kingdom and killing almost everyone in the castle.
+They nonetheless allow the king's wife Clarine (Elaine) to live as she is known for her kindness.

+Clarine escapes, while the queen of the sea-fairies, takes Lanzelet away to raise him on an island inhabited by women.
 There, he learns how to use weapons just as well as he learns music and song.
 Lanzelet yearns to know his own name but the fairy refuses to reveal it to him until he has defeated her worst enemy, Iweret.
 On his journey, Lanzelet meets a dwarf, who whips him, and then a knight named Johfrit de Liez, who teaches him the rudiments of chivalry.

 In verses 667 to 1356, Lanzelet meets two knights named Kuraus and Orphilet; they enter the house of a woodsman named Galagandreiz.
 The following night, Lanzelet sleeps with Galandreiz's daughter.
-Galandreiz, upon finding her in Lanzelet’s bed becomes enraged.
+Galandreiz, upon finding her in Lanzelet's bed becomes enraged.
 He and Lanzelet engage in a battle ending in Galandreiz's death.
 Lanzelet then marries the woodsman’s daughter and becomes a lord.

-In verses 1357 to 2249 Lanzelet embarks on the adventure of Lord Linier of Limors, whom he unwittingly provokes.
+In verses 1357 to 2249, Lanzelet embarks on the adventure of Lord Linier of Limors, whom he unwittingly provokes.
 Lanzelet is thrown in the dungeon before he is brought out onto the battlefield, where he is confronted with a giant, lions and finally Linier, whom he kills.
 He marries Linier's niece, Ade, without having divorced his previous wife and once again becomes a lord.
 He repeats this same pattern with his other wives.
-In the verses leading up to 3474, he fights Walwein, a knight of the Round Table, and wins the tournament in Djofle, but refuses King Arthur's invitation to the court.
+In the verses leading up to 3474, he fights Walwein (Gawain), a knight of the Round Table, and wins the tournament in Djofle, but refuses King Arthur's invitation to the court.

 In verses 3475 to 4673, Lanzelet goes to the Castle of the Dead, which belongs to Mabuz, the fairy queen's son.
 The castle holds a strange power that turns the brave who enter it into cowards and vice versa.
 Mabuz successfully forces Lanzelet to kill Iweret.
-Lanzelet then marries Iweret's daughter, Iblis.
+Lanzelet then marries Iweret's daughter, Iblis (Sebile).